Inclusion of Inter-crystal Scattering in PET: Analytical Models and Dedicated Reconstruction: Discussion

 \section{Discussion}

 This work proposes a physics-based model of \ac{ics} events formation which leads to analytical expressions for the \ac{ics} sensitivity image and the system matrix needed for iterative reconstruction.
 The approach's main feature is that \ac{ics} events are not \textit{selected} according to an algorithm that looks for the correct Compton scattering site or the \textit{correct} \ac{lor}. \ac{ics} event-selection approaches are common in the literature, and their accuracy typically depends on the assumed PET geometry and readout, as well as the nature of the event-selection method.
 It follows that, in a number of \ac{ics} events, the Compton scattering site is incorrectly determined and the event contributes to degrade the image, introducing noise and worsening the spatial resolution; the identification accuracy of these algorithms determines the degree of degradation.
 By contrast, the approach proposed here models all \ac{ics} events as V-\acp{lor}, which can be regarded as a more appropriate way to describe the information about the spatial emission distribution encoded in these events.
-The necessary trade-off resides in the fact that V-\acp{lor} are less informative than \acp{lor}; clearly, an \ac{ics} event-selection approach with accuracy equal or close to $100~\%$ would perform better than the approach proposed in this work.
+The necessary trade-off resides in the fact that V-\acp{lor} are less informative than \acp{lor}.
+When compared with conventional energy-based selection methods, the proposed V-\ac{lor} approach yields generally better-quality images (see Appendix \ref{sec:conventionalICS}), but, clearly, this would not be the case when considering an \ac{ics} event-selection approach with accuracy equal or close to $100~\%$.
 It must be noted, however, that the addition of \ac{ics} events as regular \acp{lor} via an ICS event-selection approach should entail, in theory, a corresponding change in the sensitivity image which would then depend on the accuracy value of the approach; otherwise, the quantitative accuracy of the obtained images could be compromised.
 Another point to consider is that the proposed V-\acp{lor} approach does not require previous training based on large datasets or significant computational resources, as most machine-learning based approaches do.